lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-In this naive implementation, we are just using a plain `MutableList`, but in Compose we are using a [Gap Buffer](https://en.wikipedia.org/wiki/Gap_buffer) in order to keep lookups, insertions, and deletions as cheap as possible.
+Here we are just using a plain `MutableList`, but in Compose we are using a [Gap Buffer](https://en.wikipedia.org/wiki/Gap_buffer) with a flat `Array` in order to keep lookups, insertions, and deletions as cheap as possible.

 Note that `memo` will increment the cache index `n+1` times when it is called with `n` inputs.
-This means that it has the expectation that it will be called with the same number of inputs each time it is called for a given “position”, or else the cache could get misaligned over time.
+This relies on the expectation that it will be called with the same number of inputs each time it is called for a given “position”, or else the cache could get misaligned over time.

 With this `memo` function, we are able to change our previous `TodoApp` example to now take advantage of memoization: